lalrpop/lalrpop/doc/src/lexer_tutorial/004_external_lib.md

 ## Implement the lexer

-This part is very similar to the previous tutorials, in a file `lexer.rs` (or any other name), we will implement the Lexer as required by LALRPOP.
+This part is very similar to the previous tutorials.
+In a file `lexer.rs` (or any other name), we will implement the Lexer as required by LALRPOP.

-First, we import everything we need and define our types and structures:
+First, we define our types and structures:

 ```rust
 use logos::{Logos, SpannedIter};